HorizenOfficial/HorizenAcademy/_i18n/en/_posts/technology/expert/2022-04-03-cross-chain-transactions.md

 ![Horizen Sidechain Construction](/assets/post_files/technology/expert/1.3-sidechains/sidechains_D.jpg)
 ![Horizen Sidechain Construction](/assets/post_files/technology/expert/1.3-sidechains/sidechains_M.jpg)

-Forward transfers from mainchain to sidechain are simpler to construct than backward transfers that return assets to the mainchain.
-Here, the receiving chain (mainchain) cannot verify incoming backward transfers easily.
-Zendoo introduces a SNARK-based proving system, where sidechains generate a proof for each given period ("Epoch"), that is submitted to the mainchain together with that epoch's backward transfers.
-The backward transfers and the proof are grouped into a *Withdrawal Certificate*, a special container that structures communication with the mainchain.
+Forward Transfers from mainchain to sidechain are simpler to construct than Backward Transfers that return assets to the mainchain.
+Here, the receiving chain (mainchain) cannot verify incoming Backward Transfers easily.
+Zendoo introduces a SNARK-based proving system, where sidechains generate a proof for each given period ("Epoch"), that is submitted to the mainchain together with that epoch's Backward Transfers.
+The Backward Transfers and the proof are grouped into a *Withdrawal Certificate*, a special container that structures communication with the mainchain.

 The cryptographic proofs allow the mainchain to verify state transitions of the sidechain without monitoring it directly.
 Some modifications to the mainchain needed to enable this sidechain design are the following: